postgraduates/coderush/README.md

-The project shows how to create and develop web projects using a Grails framework and others java-based techniques.
+The project is attempt to create web projects using a Grails framework and others java-based techniques.

-(c) Gordeev Roman